erikras/multireducer/README.md

 ### `multireducer(reducers:Object) : Function`

-Wraps many reducers into one, much like Redux's `combineReducers()` does, except that the reducer that `multireducer` creates will filter your actions by a `multireducerKey`, so that the right reducer gets the action.
+Wraps many reducers into one, much like Redux's `combineReducers()` does, except that the reducer that `multireducer` creates will filter your actions by a `multireducerKey`, so that the right reducer gets the action. **Remember to mount it under `multireducer` in your reducer tree!**

 ### `connectMultireducer(mapStateToProps:Function?, actions:Object?) : Function`